 Some primary caregivers seek respite care in the form of a companion who will stay with a dependent loved one for few hours while they run errands.
 Others find a personal care aide a godsend in to help with activities of daily living such as bathing.
 Many find adult daycare to be a good alternative so that they can continue to work.
 Still others require care for their loved one overnight so they can get a good night’s sleep.
 Whatever the particular need, respite care can be an answer to a prayer and give the caregiver peace of mind.

 If you and your loved one are residents of the Phoenix, Mesa, Paradise Valley, Sun City, Gilbert, Tucson, or Scottsdale areas, contact us so we can discuss what options are available to assist you.
 You’ve made the selfless decision that allows your loved one to stay at home, but you don’t have to do it alone.
-We can help.
+We can help with Mesa respite care.
+Visit our services area page to find out if we offer care in your community.

 1. Be sure the person is aware of it.
 “You’ve got Alzheimer’s,” is a very blunt way to approach someone, and not the best thing to do for most people.
 If you are going to be taking care of someone with Alzheimer’s, even if you use a phrase like “memory problems”, be sure they understand that this something that’s going to affect their lives, and that you’ll be there to help.